pemorse/Tagger/README.md

   QCGUI.plugin https://github.com/nenghuo/QCGUI

 Note - to work on versions of MacOS later than 10.8 some of the plugins/patches hosted on github may require compiling from source using Xcode 7 or later.
-This has been done for bundled versions, though these are not guaranteed to work, depending upon your systrem configuration.
+This has been done for bundled versions, though these are not guaranteed to work, depending upon your system configuration.

 If compiling from source, some plugins/patches require the QCPatchXcodeTemplate available here https://github.com/kineme/QCPatchXcodeTemplate or here http://kineme.net/QCPatchXcodeTemplate

-__Alternatively, versions are supplied with this repository that ~may~ work on your MacOS version (tested up to MacOS 10.11.6) - see above__

 Some plugins ~may~ have become unavailable or difficult to locate online (eg. _1024_StructureTools.plugin)_.